 These data are from the BLS National Compensation Survey.
 To learn more, see The Structure of State and Local Government Retirement Benefits, 2008, by William J. Wiatrowski, Compensation and Working Conditions Online, February 2009.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Employee-contribution-only retirement plans and State and local government workers on the Internet at http://www.bls.gov/opub/ted/2009/mar/wk2/art04.htm (visited May 23, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Employee-contribution-only retirement plans and State and local government workers at https://www.bls.gov/opub/ted/2009/mar/wk2/art04.htm (visited October 02, 2023).